+A. THE EARLIEST CONCEPTION OF GOODWILL.
 The earliest English definition of "goodwill" was given by Lord Eldon in Cruttwell v.
 Lye, 34 Eng.
 Rep. 129 (Ch.
 1810), which said: "The goodwill which has been the subject of sale is nothing more than the probability that the old customers will resort to the old place."
-The classic American legal definition of goodwill was given by Justice Story in his treatise on partnership law:

-the advantage or benefit, which is acquired by an establishment, beyond the mere value of the capital, stock, funds, or property employed therein, in consequence of the general public patronage and encouragement, which it receives from constant or habitual customers, on account of its local position, or common celebrity, or reputation for skill or affluence, or punctuality, or from other accidental circumstances or necessities, or even from ancient partialities or prejudices.
+The classic the advantage or benefit, which is acquired by an establishment, beyond the mere value of the capital, stock, funds, or property employed therein, in consequence of the general public patronage and encouragement, which it receives from constant or habitual customers, on account of its local position, or common celebrity, or reputation for skill or affluence, or punctuality, or from other accidental circumstances or necessities, or even from ancient partialities or prejudices.